If you are a student, think of this guide as your personal SMART goal-setting toolkit.

 Achievable: The actions listed (attending lectures, study groups, practice quizzes) make the goal realistic.

-Relevant: Improving grades directly relates to better understanding of the material.
+Relevant: Improving grades directly relates to a better understanding of the material.

 Time-bound: The goal is set for the end of the semester.